TomaszLloyd/NaiveSurfaceNets/README.md

 You can take this a step further and create a different distance for each object.
 This can be very useful in visualizing electric fields, radiation visualization, etc.

+In these screens you can see the mesh after it's rendered.
+Also, I have Shaded Wireframe turned on so that you can better see the triangulation
 ![alt text][screen1]
 ![alt text][screen2]

+Here's a closeup of the triangle mesh.
+Nice and smooth tessellation.
 ![alt text][screen3]